 Bronx Assault Lawyer

-The facts in assault cases are often far from clear to police officers responding to a call, and there are times when people acting purely in self-defense are arrested for assault.
-A slight change in the findings of fact in an assault case can have a tremendous impact on the severity of the crime and the corresponding penalties.
+The facts in assault cases are often far from clear to police officers responding to a call, and there are times when people acting purely in self-defense are arrested.
+A slight change in the findings in an assault case can have a tremendous impact on the severity of the crime and the corresponding penalties.

-Assault has many different variants and levels of severity under New York Penal Law, but all assault crimes are treated as serious offenses with penalties that include substantial jail time and heavy fines.
-For that reason, it is important for anyone facing assault charges to consult a knowledgeable Bronx assault lawyer as early as possible.
+Assault has many different variants and levels of severity under New York Penal Law, but all crimes of this nature are treated as serious offenses with penalties that include substantial jail time and heavy fines.
+For that reason, it is important for anyone facing these charges to consult a knowledgeable Bronx assault lawyer from the Law Offices of Jeffrey Lichtman as early as possible.
 A capable criminal defense attorney by your side may be able to collect and preserve evidence needed to build a strong defense, as well as help you avoid mistakes that could compromise your case.

 - Assault in the third, second, or first degree (New York Penal Law §§120.00, 120.05, & 120.10)